theopenconversationkit/tock/docs-mk/en/docs/guide/studio.md

 > **Important**: this platform is not supposed to host bots in production.
 >This is merely a sandbox instance, in order to try the Tock solution without installing it.

 A login dialog invites you to connect with GitHub.
-Then, you have to accept that Tock gets info from your account - only your account ID will be read from GitHub.
+Only your account ID will be read from GitHub.

 ## Create a Tock application